-I would like to express my gratitude to the Commissioner of Insurance and his team at TIRA for the valuable support, inputs and guidance provided to us throughout the year.
+I would like to express my gratitude to the Commissioner of Insurance and his team at TIRA for taking efforts and working around areas to build a robust insurance market by collaborating with participants in the local market.
+I would also thank them for the valuable support, inputs and guidance provided to us throughout the year.

-I would also like to thank our esteemed Clientele, the Broking fraternity, bancassurance partners, our Agents and all our valued business associates for their continued support, which has immensely contributed to our healthy all round performance.
+Further I thank our esteemed Clientele, the Broking fraternity, bancassurance partners, our Agents, Digital partners and all our valued business associates for their continued support, which has immensely contributed to our healthy performance.